mandober/debrief.math/500-type-theory/tt.GLOSSARY.md

 In constructive mathematics the proofs come with algorithms of how to produce what is claimed, and in that way it has a computational content which is inherited by the type theories based on it.

 If we make certain assumptions about logic and programming, then we can define a system which is simultaneously a logic and a programming language, and in which propositions and types are identical.
 Such system is a Constructive Type Theory, based primarily on the work of Per Martin-Lof, and thus also called Martin-Löf Type Theory.

+## Curry-Howard isomorphism
+The Curry-Howard isomorphism associates a term in the simply typed lambda calculus with each natural deduction proof in intuitionistic propositional logic.

 ## Definitional equality
 A definitional, or judgemental, equality holds by definition.
 For example, a term is definitionally equal to the equation (usually, one in a set of equations) used to define it; that is, it is definitionally equal to the left-hand side of that equation.
 During the course of a proof, such equality is justified by citing that equation.
 However, such two terms may take the form of various expressions that are not obviously equal, at least not until they are both reduced into their canonical forms.